(if you’re looking for cast and crew bios visit the individual show pages)

 Danielle Gilbert, Stage Manager

 Danielle fell in love with theatre while a part of the Redford Union Theatre Company in high school.
-After high school Danielle went to college at Specs Howard School of Media Arts for film production, and in the midst of deciding what to do after graduation, the pull of the stage guided her to Open Book Theatre Company, where she served as stage manager for Calypso’s Corner in the spring of 2016, and has worked with Open Book stage managing every show since.
-This upcoming season Danielle will also be learning other aspects of theatre production, including working with lighting design and running the box office.
+After high school Danielle went to college at Specs Howard School of Media Arts for film production, and in the midst of deciding what to do after graduation, the pull of the stage guided her to Open Book Theatre Company, where she served as stage manager for Calypso’s Corner in the spring of 2016, and has worked with Open Book in some capacity for every show since.

 2018-2019 Season Directors

 Krista Schafer Ewbank (director for Ada and the Engine) * see Artistic Director bio above

 Adriane Galea (director of Curious Incident of the Dog in the Night-Time) has been involved with the arts for almost the entirety of her life, having started playing the piano at age two.
 Adriane has been teaching for 20 years and in 2010 started Center Stage Studios, a non-profit organization dedicated to advancing educational and professional opportunities within the performing arts and has two main components: 1) Arts Detroit, a performing arts studio which focuses on piano, voice, and theatre education, and 2) Outvisible Theatre Company, a small Equity theatre which operates in a 20-40 moveable black box space.
 Additionally, Adriane has performed and directed throughout the Detroit area.
 In addition to the arts, Adriane is an advocate for education in general and enjoys being active throughout the Detroit community.
 She serves as Co-Chairperson and Youth Board Adviser for An Amazing Woman Foundation, which promotes independence and confidence for young women and girls through the arts and is also a professional member of the American Guild of Music, for which she also sits on the Board of Directors and serves as Co-Contest Director and Student Council Adviser.
 Adriane holds Bachelors and Masters degrees from the University of Michigan and looks forward to continuing her education at the doctoral level in the near future.

 Open Book Theatre Company Board of Directors